Russia attacks Ukraine; peace in Europe 'shattered'

 Caption

-A Ukrainian soldier stands next to a military vehicle on a road in Kramatosrk, eastern Ukraine, Thursday, Feb.
+A Ukrainian police officer carrying an assault rifle walks on a platform backdropped by people waiting for a Kiev bound train in Kostiantynivka, the Donetsk region, eastern Ukraine, Thursday, Feb.
 24, 2022.
-Russian troops launched a wide-ranging attack on Ukraine on Thursday.
-President Vladimir Putin cast aside international condemnation and sanctions and warned other countries that any attempt to interfere would lead to "consequences you have never seen."
+Russia launched a wide-ranging attack on Ukraine on Thursday, hitting cities and bases with airstrikes or shelling, as civilians piled into trains and cars to flee.
 (AP Photo/Vadim Ghirda)

 Credit: Vadim Ghirda